WalletWasabi/WasabiDoc/docs/using-wasabi/Send.md

 ## Anonymity Set

-When you receive a bitcoin in a regular transaction with one input, and two outputs, then your coin can be linked to this one output.
+When you send a bitcoin in a regular transaction with one input, and two outputs, then your change coin can be linked to this one input.
 There is a 1 in 1 chance to find this link, and no plausible deniability.
 Thus, Wasabi shows this coin with an anonymity set of `1` <img src="/ShieldRed.png" alt="red" class="shield" />.